CyriIIe44/Racoon-Coin-Cryptocurrency/README.md

-# Pulsar-Coin-Cryptocurrency
+# Racoon-Coin-Cryptocurrency
-The source code to the Pulsar Coin Blockchain
+The source code to the Racoon Coin Blockchain